AnarchoTechNYC/ansible-role-tor/README.md

 ## Configuring Onion services

+> :beginner: "Onion services" were formerly known as "(Location) Hidden Services" and are sometimes still referred to by that name.

+Onion services is the generic name for network-capable services exposed over Tor.
+For example, a Dark Web site is "just" an HTTP server ([Nginx](https://www.nginx.com/), [Apache HTTPD](https://httpd.apache.org/), [Lighttpd](https://www.lighttpd.net/), [Caddy](https://caddyserver.com/), etc.) with a Tor server in front of it.
+A given Tor installation can function as a server or a client:

+* As a server, a Tor instance can accept inbound connections on virtual Onion ports received from the Tor network and route them to a "real" service either via IP address or UNIX domain socket.
+In this situation, the Tor instance is called an Onion service server.
+* As a client, a Tor instance can make connections to an Onion service on behalf of a userland application, such as a Web browser.
+This is how Tor Browser is able to connect to `.onion` domains.
+In this situation, the Tor instance is called an Onion service client.

+This Ansible role can be used to configure a system Tor installation as a server, a client, or both.

+### Onion service server configuration variables

-Of this role's [default variables](defaults/main.yml), which you can override using any of [Ansible's variable precedence rules](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable), the most important is the `onion_services` list.
+Of this role's [default variables](defaults/main.yml), which you can override using any of [Ansible's variable precedence rules](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable), one of the most important is the `onion_services` list.
 It describes the Onion service configuations you want implemented.
 Each item in the list is a dictionary with the following keys:

 * `name`: Name of [the Onion service directory](https://www.torproject.org/docs/tor-manual.html#HiddenServiceDir).
 * `state`: Whether the Onion service's configuration should be `present`, in which case its configuration file will be written, or `absent` in which case the service's associated configuration file will be removed from the managed host.